 As can be expected, the most respectful of the rules, nicest and calmest players are those from the Land of Ire and the French.
 Figure 9 also shows that Wales and Scotland are about tied and that Italy gets the most yellow cards.

-Looking at the number of yellow cards received during a certain tournament against the rank of the team for that tournament, we find that the top-3 teams get on average 1.2 yellow cards that year, against 1.75 for the next two and 2.65 for the bottom team (standard errors of 0.2, 0.2 and 0.55 respectively).
+Looking at the number of yellow cards received during a certain tournament against the rank of the team for that tournament, we find that the top-2 teams get on average 1.35 yellow cards that year, against 1.75 for 4th and 5th and 2.65 for the bottom team.
+The team finishing 3rd is lowest, at 0.85 yellow card.
 See below (Figs. 10 and 11) for more on yellow cards and rank.

 A grand total of six red cards were given in 17 years (3 to Italy, 2 to Scotland and 1 to France, with half of these in 2014), so little can be said, except that this seems to follow a rather usual pattern: (1) Italy and to a smaller extent Scotland stand out for the worse and (2) half the red cards went to teams ranked 6th and none to the winner or 2nd.

 Since each nation plays 5 matches per tournament, they play 3 at home one year and 2 the next.
 The average number of wins for nations playing 3 times at home that year is 2.55, against 2.35 for those playing away 3 times (the average is 2.45 rather than 2.5 because of draws).
-The Six Nations Tournament was won 10 times by teams playing 3 times at home, against 7 times by those playing twice at home.
-Things are even plainer at the extremes: the bottom team played away three times in 11 tournaments out of 17 (65%) and six out of the nine grand slams were scored by thrice-home nations.
+The Six Nations Tournament was won 12 times by teams playing 3 times at home, against 7 times by those playing twice at home.
+Things are even plainer at the extremes: the bottom team played away three times in 12 tournaments out of 19 (63%) and seven out of the ten grand slams were scored by thrice-home nations.

 The home advantage is real, but not one-edged.
 Nations playing one extra match at home score more (22.75 points per match, compared to 20.8 with 3 away matches), but also concede a bit more (22.1 vs. 21.45), yielding a point difference of +0.65 against −0.65.
 The thrice-home teams also score more tries (11.15 per tournament, against 9.35) and conceded more tries (10.6 vs. 9.9), for a try difference of +0.55 against −0.55.
 So there is some home advantage, but also a qualitative difference of tactic: the home team seems to play more, thus scoring more but also conceding more.
 This is consistent with the fact that they score 49% of their points from tries, against 45%.
 (In order to be more specific, one would need match-by-match data, in order to check that the extra points and tries in fact come from the home matches, not from away matches during tournament with 3 home matches.)

 There is a positive correlation between standard deviations (in tournament points, points for, points against) and grand slams (showing in the principal component analysis if you must know).
 France and Wales scored more grand slams (three each) than England (two) despite England doing better overall.
 This is because their results are irregular: some years they do terribly and some years they beat everybody.
-Indeed, England and Ireland (3 grand slams between them) finished second of the tournament 7 times each, France twice and Wales once; likewise the former two ranked fourth or worse twice each against 5 times for France and 10 for Wales.
+Indeed, England and Ireland (four grand slams between them) finished second of the tournament 15 times between them, France and Wales twice each; likewise the former two combined ranked fourth or worse five times against six times for France and eleven for Wales.
 France and Wales score a grand slam or die trying.

-The tournament winner gets on average 1.5 yellow cards per tournament, which breaks down as 1.9 for grand slam winners and 1 for non-slam winners.
-The 2nd (1.2) and 3rd (0.9) are similar to non-slam winners, as the left part of Fig. 10 indicates.
-Teams placing 4th or 5th are around 1.6–1.9 and the bottom team is at more than 2.5 yellow cards by tournament on average.
-There are three groups: grand slam winners are similar to teams ranked 4th and 5th, non-slam winners are with 2nd and 3rd and 6th is on its own; this is plain in the right part of Fig. 10.
+The tournament winner gets on average 1.4 yellow cards per tournament, which breaks down as 1.9 for grand slam winners and 1 for non-slam winners.
+The teams placing 2nd (1.25) and 3rd (0.85) are somewhat similar to non-slam winners, as the left part of Fig. 10 indicates.
+Teams ranked 4th or 5th are around 1.75 and the bottom team is at more than 2.6 yellow cards by tournament on average.
+There are three groups: grand slam winners are similar to teams ranked 4th and 5th, non-slam winners are with 2nd and 3rd, and 6th is on its own; this is plain in the right part of Fig. 10.

-Moreover, 1 out of 9 grand slam winners received no cards, against 3/8 non-slam winners, 8/17 for 2nd, 7/17 for 3rd and just 1 or 2 out of 17 for 4th+.
-On the other hand, 5 out of 9 grand slam winners received two cards or more (yellow + red), against 2/8 non-slam winners, 3 or 4 out of 17 for 2nd and 3rd and 8 or more out of 17 for 4th+.
+Moreover, 1 out of 10 grand slam winners received no cards, against 3/9 non-slam winners, 8/19 for 2nd, 8/19 for 3rd and just 1 or 2 out of 19 for 4th+.
+On the other hand, 5 out of 10 grand slam winners received two cards or more (yellow + red), against 2/9 non-slam winners, 3 or 4 out of 17 for 2nd and 3rd and 8 or more out of 17 for 4th+.
 This is shown in the left part of Fig. 11.
-As with Fig. 10, cards are found at the top and bottom but not so much in-between: non-slam winners and teams ranked 2nd and 3rd get the fewest, as show the right parts of Figs. 10 and 11.
+As with Fig. 10, cards are found at the top and bottom but not so much in-between: non-slam winners and teams ranked 2nd and 3rd get the fewest cards, as show the right parts of Figs. 10 and 11.

 Figure 11: Percentage of teams of a certain rank getting no card, one card or two or more cards (from bottom to top) in an entire tournament.
-The right part of the figure clusters ranks with similar proportion of tournaments without a card.
-The errors bars are one standard error.
+The right part of the figure clusters ranks with similar proportion of tournaments without a card (the errors bars are one standard error).
+(The two charts have different vertical scales.)

 One can expect weaker teams to commit fouls when overwhelmed, and one can expect teams with cards to then concede more points.
 So it is not surprising to find more cards at lower ranks (as both cause and consequence).
-But cards seem more numerous at both extremes, not just at the bottom: Figure 10 shows on two criteria that non-slam winners, 2nd and 3rd are different from both grand slam winners and teams ranked worse.
+But cards seem more numerous at both extremes, not just at the bottom: Figures 10 and 11 show that non-slam winners, 2nd and 3rd are different from both grand slam winners and teams ranked worse.

 Figure 12: Fraction of tries for scored by forwards, clustered by rank.
 The errors bars are one standard error.